AlessioCoser/pure-ts-mock/README.md

   - `willResolve(value, options?)` — resolves with the specified value (optionally delayed)
   - `willReject(error, options?)` — rejects with the specified error (optionally delayed)

+It is possible to **override the behavior** of a method.
+The last defined behavior will take precedence.

 **Usage Examples:**
 ```typescript
 when(repo).findById('first').willReturn(model)